Gavin-Niederman/shrewnit/README.md

 > Does this library have any dependencies?

-No, this library has 0 dependencies and is 100% Rust!
-It does not include any floating point operations that require libm either.
-This should make it as easy as possible to build.
+Yes, this library depends on one crate: `num-traits`.
+Despite this, Shrewnit is 100% Rust, `no_std`, libm, and alloc free!